SC Gov. Henry McMaster declares state of emergency ahead of Hurricane Dorian

 The path of Hurricane Dorian, a Category 4 storm, shifted “dramatically” to the east early Saturday, heightening concerns about torrential rain and flooding in the Carolinas, McClatchy reported.

 At 11 a.m.
-Saturday, Dorian was less than 640 miles southeast of Charleston, chugging west at 8 mph and packing maximum sustained winds of 150 mph, according to the National Hurricane Center.
+Saturday, Dorian was less than 640 miles southeast of Charleston, heading westward at 8 mph with maximum sustained winds of 150 mph, the National Hurricane Center reported.

 There are no watches or warnings in effect for the Midlands of South Carolina, the weather service said.

-Meteorologist predicted that the storm will weaken to a tropical storm before it hits the eastern counties of the state with winds above 39 miles per hour.
+Meteorologist predicted that the storm’s wind will weaken to tropical storm force before it hits the eastern counties of the state with sustained winds above 39 mph.
 Heavy rainfall may be more likely for central South Carolina depending on the course of the storm but how much rain is unclear, the National Weather Service said.

+State emergencies are declared by executive order of the South Carolina governor.
+The South Carolina National Guard and South Carolina Law Enforcement Division, the state’s police force, are activated and are assigned specific duties during an emergency declaration.

+The South Carolina Emergency Response Team is now at Operational Condition Level Two.
+OPCON 2 means a disaster or emergency will likely affect the state and state emergency plans are implemented.
+The State Emergency Operations Center is partially activated with SCEMD staff in preparation for a full-scale activation Sunday.

 Check back as this story may be updated.